marco-mart/Not-A-Team/problem.md

 # Requirements Specification for *John Smith*

-## Introduction
+## Problem:

-### 1.1 Purpose
+The world is a scary place.
+The world is also a boring place.
+We do not have a solution for the former, but we do for the latter. *John Smith* is a 2-d platformer that is the cure.

 *John Smith* is a 2-d platformer, whose only purpose is to make you laugh and provide a fun game experience.
 Life is hard, and the world is crazy.
 (As of 02/26/2022 Russia is still at war with Ukraine.) *John Smith* is to be used as an escape into the satirical world of John Smith, a normal guy with a white-collar coporate job, who finds himself trapped in video game.
 As John Smith, you will fight enemies ranging from the IRS, to Brussels Sprouts.

-**A one-paragraph description of your product's purpose.**

 ### 1.2 Scope of Product

-In *John Smith*, you will play as John Smith and the abilities you will be able to have are:
+In *John Smith*, you will play as John Smith.
+This includes being able to jump, run, wall jump, and use weapons.
+These abilities are needed to be able to get through the levels, which include: enemies, obstacles, and traps.
-	- jump
-	- move left and right
-	- wall jump
-	- use weapons
-	- have access to levels
-	- use a pause menu with various options (restart level, turn sound off, etc..)
-	- riveting non-sequiturs from John

-What it does not include:
-	- power-ups

-**A short description of your product's scope (what it includes and what it does not include).
-Part of your problem statement might be useful here, but focus on the scope of the product.**

 ### 1.3 Acronyms, Abbreviations, Definitions

 2d: two dimensions.
 (Think of just the x-y plane ie. Cartesian plane, or a flat surface)
 Platformer: a game in which you jump platform to platform using a character.

-**Any important terms that are required to understand your project documents.**

-### 1.4 References

-**Any external references needed to understand your project documents.
-Use URL links if possible.****
+C#: a programming language.

 ## General Description of Product

+We have never made a video game before, so it is hard to promise things that we are not sure we can keep.
+But, I do like hypotheticals.

+*John Smith* will have many playable levels.
+These levels are: the jungle, an office building, the desert, and whatever else wacky level we can think of.
+The main one that we will focus on is the office building.
+These levels will be full of obstacles, traps, and enemies that John Smith (you) will have to navigate (or slash) through.
 **This section contains a longer but not exhaustive description of your product.**

 ### 2.1 Context of Product